 When you have analytics available through a wiki software, you can see which content is finding the most traction or what is being searched for the most.
 This can help you spot gaps in your company knowledge as well as see what information has proven to be the most useful to employees.

-At Guru, we practice what we preach when it comes to what connotes a good wiki software.
-Guru integrates into your workflow to live where you already work.
-You can assign content experts, ensuring all content stays up to date, send Knowledge Alerts to share information fast, and recommend content based on the content already on your screen.
-Guru is free for teams of 3 users or less.
+At Guru, we practice what we preach when it comes to great wiki software.
+Guru is the modern wiki that integrates into your workflow to live where you already work.
+You can assign content experts, ensuring all content stays up to date, send announcements to share information fast, and recommend content based on the content already on your screen.
+Learn more about how Guru works for teams of every size and choose your plan.

 Here is the most popular open-source wiki software out there.
 It’s ideal for anyone managing large amounts of content that needs to be accessed by a lot of people.
 It does, however, require slightly more technical knowledge to get up and running.
 Still, MediaWiki is one of the most trusted wikis and it’s completely free.